Fortunio Liceti: Education

+Career

 On November 5 of that year, Liceti took a position as lecturer of logic at the University of Pisa and in 1605, he was awarded a chair in philosophy.
 On August 25, 1609, he was given a professorship in philosophy at the University of Padua.
 Liceti was elected to the Accademia dei Ricovrati in 1619 and held several offices within the group.
 He was denied promotion when senior colleagues died in both 1631 and 1637, so Liceti moved to the University of Bologna from 1637 to 1645, where he taught philosophy.
 On September 28, 1645, the University of Padua invited him to return as the first professor of theoretical medicine, the most prestigious chair in medicine, and he accepted.
 He held this position until his death.
 Throughout his life, Liceti remained committed philosophically to an Aristotelian viewpoint, although some recent scholars, such as Giuseppe Ongaro, have suggested he was not a rigid dogmatist.

 Liceti died on May 17, 1657, and was buried in the church of Sant'Agostino in Padua.
 The church was later demolished but his grave marker, inscribed with an epitaph composed by Liceti himself, was saved and is now housed in the city's Civic Museum.

 Friendship with Galileo

-Liceti and Galileo Galilei were colleagues at the University of Padua for nearly a year and, in fact, when Liceti began working there, Galileo assisted him by loaning him a sum of money.
+Liceti and Galileo Galilei were colleagues at the University of Padua for nearly a year.
+In fact, when Liceti began working there, Galileo assisted him by loaning him a sum of money.
 The two remained friends after Galileo left Padua and from the period of October 22, 1610 to July 20, 1641, thirty-three letters from Liceti to Galileo survive, along with twelve from Galileo to Liceti (which would have been lost had Liceti not inserted them into his own published works).